 Surgery is usually the best choice for women with extensive endometriosis, or those with severe pain.
 There are both minor and major surgeries that can help.

-Dr. Ashford may suggest laparoscopy - which is also used to diagnose the disease.
+Our surgeons may suggest laparoscopy - which is also used to diagnose the disease.
 Two cuts in your lower abdomen are made to pass lasers or other small surgical tools into your abdomen.
-Then he will remove the growths and scar tissue or destroy them with intense heat and seal the blood vessels without stitches.
+The growths and scar tissue are removed or destroyed and the blood vessels are sealed without stitches.
 The goal is to treat the endometriosis without harming the healthy tissue around it.
 Recovery from laparoscopy is much faster than for major surgery, like laparotomy.